Skip to content ↓

 You may initially be issued with a Fixed Penalty Notice warning letter.
 We may also request medical evidence for each absence due to illness.

-See the information provided below in regards to the Fixed Penalty Notice.
+See the information provided below in regard to the Fixed Penalty Notice.

 WHAT IS A FIXED PENALTY NOTICE?